Santo Domingo, Dominican Republic

 Pay close attention to the entry and exit requirements, local laws and customs, health conditions, and other details to help decide whether traveling to any given country is right for you.
 Non-US citizen travelers may also wish to seek guidance from the embassy of their country of citizenship.
 The UI International Travel Policy for Students addresses restrictions on student travel to high-risk locations and engagement in high-risk activities abroad.

-Students will stay together as a group with the Faculty Directors in hotels, a hostel, and a house.
+Students will stay together as a group with the Faculty Director in hotels.
 All program-related housing and transportation in the Dominican Republic is included in the cost of the program.

 Expedited processing service is available for US passports (although this still takes several weeks and is at an additional cost).
 UI Study Abroad encourages students to ask the passport agency at the time of application whether expedited service is recommended.